theplant/oidc2aws/README.md

 * Review the system design to identify flaws in the security model.

+* Get a refresh token from Google when fetching an access token, and store it in the system keychain.
+Then use that to fetch new access/id tokens instead of re-authenticating via the web.

 # Background

 To eliminate the use of permanent AWS credentials, we looked at